Lake Charles American Press, Wednesday, November 14, 1934, p. 1:

 Funeral arrangements are incomplete, awaiting arrival of a brother.
 J. E. Hixson and sons, funeral directors, are in charge.

-He is survived by his wife, Mrs. Alice Woolfley, who is seriously ill at St. Patrick's, three daughters, Bertha, Bonnie, and Jean, his parents, Mr. and Mrs. F. F. Woolfley; two sisters, Miss Margaret Woolfley and Miss Ursula Woolfley, all of Lake Charles; and two brothers, Clement Woolfley, also of Lake Charles, and Major F. A. Woolfley, Fort Leavenworth, Kansas post.
+Jean, his parents, Mr. and Mrs. F. F. Woolfley; two sisters, Miss Margaret Woolfley and Miss Ursula Woolfley, all of Lake Charles; and two brothers, Clement Woolfley, also of Lake Charles, and Major F. A. Woolfley, Fort Leavenworth, Kansas post.